jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 * Use high level _JkJavaProject_ API
 * Use Jerkar Java Plugin

-The one you should choose is a metter of taste, flexibility, verbosity, reusability and integration with existing tools.
+The one you choose is a matter of taste, flexibility, verbosity, reusability and integration with existing tools.

 ## Build Java project using low-level API